 Many news stories proclaim that the end of office is near.
 Cooper Carry believes offices have a solid and promising future.
 They will certainly be transformed and improved in reaction to lessons learned from the pandemic.
-From our own office design experience and that of many clients and colleagues with whom we work, most are finding that remote home offices are a great place for “heads down” productivity, but when it comes to creativity and collaboration nothing beats being together.
+From our own post COVID office design experience and that of many clients and colleagues with whom we work, most are finding that remote home offices are a great place for “heads down” productivity, but when it comes to creativity and collaboration nothing beats being together.

 The office will still play several key organizational roles, including: